yehudit607/insurance/README.md

 purchase insurance.
 Submission fields should include -

 * Submission id - A unique identifier of the submission.
-* Company name - The company name. e.g. “Sayata Labs Ltd”.
+* Company name - The company name. e.g. "Sayata Labs Ltd".
-* Physical address - The company's main office address. e.g. “177 Huntington Ave, Boston, MA 02115, USA”
+* Physical address - The company's main office address. e.g. "177 Huntington Ave, Boston, MA 02115, USA"
-* Annual revenue - The company’s revenue last year in US Dollars. e.g. 1000000.
+* Annual revenue - The company's revenue last year in US Dollars. e.g. 1000000.
-* Status - (Either NEW or BOUND): The status of the submission.
+* Status - (Either NEW or UPLOADED): The status of the submission.
 Default is set to NEW.
-BOUND means submission has been bound (insurance coverage is active for that company).
+UPLOADED means, application file was uploaded for this submission.
-* Signed application - nullable BLOB.
+* Application file - nullable BLOB.
 Defaults to null.
-Holds the PDF of the signed application.
+After uploading, it should hold the PDF of the application file.

 ## The client side